bycreatinganaccountyouagreetothetermsof/database-lightning-talk/database-lightning-talk.md

 ---

-## files?

 ### "but i already have a filesystem!"
 #### that's valid.

-you can use that! but you would eventually start to have a very bad time as your application got larger and started doing more stuff.
+you can use that! but you will eventually start to have a very bad time as your application gets larger and starts doing more stuff.

-files are for larger chunks of binary or text data that is only going to change at rare intervals, intended to be accessed in human contexts.
+files are for discrete, standalone chunks of data that will only change at rare intervals, intended to be accessed in human contexts.

 ---